atilatech/aqua-wallet/README.md

 1. Zip `build/` folder: `zip -r build.zip build`
 1. Upload package in Chrome web store developer dashboard
 1. Follow instructions on page to submit for review

+## Environment Variables

+If you want to use additional features like buying crypto.
+Check the `.env.example file`

+`cp .env.example .env`